 This strategic direction has been enshrined into who the Foundation is, and how we operate, reflected in our:

-and our long term commitments to Our Town, Spinifex Foundation SA, and our ongoing role to support community determined responses to support better mental health and wellbeing.
+long term commitments to Our Town, Spinifex Foundation SA, and ongoing support of community determined responses for better mental health and wellbeing.

 By working closely with our partners—within systems for change and the broader philanthropic landscape—we have listened, learned, and recognised that while our role as a partner, the opportunities we fund, and our funding conditions are valued, there is potential to strengthen, deepen, and evolve these efforts.
 Our focus is on ensuring long-term impact and being truly led by community in all aspects of how we operate.